DataBiosphere/toil/docs/running/cloud/amazon.rst

 Note: the zone is different from an EC2 region.
 A region corresponds to a geographical area like ``us-west-2 (Oregon)``, and availability zones are partitions of this area like ``us-west-2a``.

+By default, Toil creates an IAM role for each cluster with sufficient permissions to perform cluster operations (e.g. full S3, EC2, and SDB access).
+If the default permissions are not sufficient for your use case (e.g. if you need access to ECR), you may create a custom IAM role with all necessary permissions and set the ``--awsEc2ProfileArn`` parameter when launching the cluster.
+Note that your custom role must at least have :ref:`these permissions <minAwsPermissions>` in order for the Toil cluster to function properly.

 For more information on options try: ::